richelbilderbeek/k3reviews/ExcuseerMe.md

 Ik vind dit een amusant lied.
 Ik hou van de melodie, de zang en de zangtekst.

+I find this an amusing song.
+I love the melody, the singing and the lyrics.

 ## Richel's review

 In this song, K3 sing about falling in love and asking him for help.
 The